Casa Italiana: History

+When the building opened in 1927, Dr. Charles Paterno generously gave 20,000 leather-bound books and funding for the Casa's library.

 In 1991, the Italian Republic purchased the property for $17.5 million and leased it back to Columbia for 500 years.
 Renovations were undertaken, the remaining Paterno collection of books was moved to the Butler Library (many books had gone to Butler over the decades already, as the collection outgrew the Casa's Library early on), and the Italian Department was relocated from the Casa Italiana to its current home in Hamilton Hall, and The Casa building became the seat of the Italian Academy for Advanced Studies, a center for research in the humanities and sciences.
 A new mission was proclaimed in its Charter: “to offer a privileged vision of Europe from an Italian perspective.”
 Overseeing the Italian Academy is a board of guarantors, half being appointed by the university and half by the Italian government.

 In 2012, a lawsuit filed by the Italic Institute, an advocacy group, in conjunction with the surviving Paterno Family, claimed that Columbia had breached its responsibilities in regard to the building's use.
 It claimed that the University violated the donative intent of 1927 by converting the building from a cultural center opened to the students of Columbia and the seat of the Department of Italian to a restricted research facility.
 The New York State Supreme Court dismissed the suit for “lack of standing" and did not rule on the substance of the complaint.

 Casa Italiana is one of three buildings on Columbia's campus that is designated by the New York City Landmarks Preservation Commission, having achieved that status in 1978.
 It was also added to the National Register of Historic Places in 1982.